2006-2012 Toyota RAV4: engine, problems, fuel economy, pros and cons, photos

 It's a practical compact SUV; one of the best on the market.
 The RAV4's on-demand 4WD system is not designed for real off-roading, but works well in adverse weather.

-The third-row seating option is available but rare.
-A used Toyota RAV4 is a safe bet, but there are some issues to watch out for; read below.
+Third-row seating is available but rare.
+A used Toyota RAV4 is a safe bet, but there are some issues to watch out for.
+What are the reported problems?

 Toyota RAV4 problems: There have been a number of complaints about a leaking water pump (part of the engine cooling system).
 Replacing the water pump in a 4-cylinder engine could cost from $400 to $650.
 Judging by the Consumer Reports ratings, some of the 2006-2008 RAV4 were affected.

 A clunking or knocking noise when turning the steering wheel left or right could be caused by a worn-out intermediate steering shaft.
 The intermediate shaft replacement costs $320-$480.
 We also found a few reports where the whole steering rack had to be replaced, which is more expensive.
 This forum has more info.

 Failed ignition coils are quite common too.
 When replacing a failed ignition coil, it's a good idea to change all the spark plugs too.

 In 2015, Toyota issued the Warranty Enhancement Program: ZE7 Extension of Warranty Coverage for 2AZ Engine Oil Consumption in the 2006-2008 RAV4 2.4L engine.
 Read more at this forum.

 According to the service bulletin T-SB-0041-13, the brief knock/rattle noise from the 1AR-FE and 2AR-FE engine can be caused by a faulty camshaft timing gear assembly (VVT gear).
 To correct the problem, the gear must be replaced.
 The bulletin quotes 2.4 hours of labor.